Simply LaKita

 Ingredients You'll Need

 1. Ribeye Steak - The star of the recipe!
-Select bone in or bone out whichever you prefer.
+Select bone-in ribeye steak or boneless ribeye steaks, whichever you prefer.
 Try to select a steak with marbling on it that is at least 1 inch thick.

 2. Salt - Use any brand that you prefer.
 Lately, I've been using sea salt for savory dishes and kosher salt for baking.